bpeacock44/AmQUB-Pipeline/02_mbio_tutorial.md

    - **`barcodes.fa`** → contains the barcodes from your mapping file.

 3. **Demultiplexes reads using the barcode file**
-   - Reads with barcodes not found in the file are removed.
+   - Reads with barcodes not found in the mapping file are removed.
    - Sample ID information is added to the read headers.
    - Output file: **`XY.M#.demux.fq`**